OpenEdition/oai-openedition/docs/source/mets.rst

 .. contents:: Table of Contents
    :depth: 2

-The ``mets`` (Metadata Encoding and Transmission Standard) format is available for books and journal issues (more info about types :ref:`types`).
+The ``mets`` (Metadata Encoding and Transmission Standard) format is available for books and journal issues (more info about types :ref:`types_v1`).
 The aim of this format is to describe the metadata and the complete structure of the volume (book or journal issue).

 The ``mets`` format is documented on the Library of Congress website: http://www.loc.gov/standards/mets/.